materialdigital/dataportal_tutorial/README.md

 There you will be guided through the sing up process and relevant data is inquired.

 The same credentials are then used when you want to sign into the [DataPortal] (https://kit-pmd-4.ydns.eu/user/login).
-Use the button Sign in with SSO and the information for the PMD SSO are taken over and saved within the PMD SSO.
+Use the button Sign in with SSO and the information for the PMD SSO are taken over as they are saved within the PMD SSO.

  ![Login](./images/DataPotal_Login.png)